-This Balsamic Glazed Brussels Sprouts with Bacon will convert any sceptic into a happy brussels sprouts eater for sure!
-I know this, because my husband is the worst when it comes to “cabbage-like” vegetables.
+This Balsamic Glazed Brussels Sprouts with Bacon will convert any skeptic into a happy brussels sprouts eater for sure!
+I know this because my husband is the worst when it comes to “cabbage-like” vegetables.
 It needs to be done well and it involves copious amounts of bacon.

 These brussels sprouts are roasted with bacon in the same sheet pan for 20 minutes, then drizzled with a balsamic reduction, and finally sprinkled with dried cranberries and parsley.
 You’ll find that the sprouts come out crunchy and slightly browned.
 There is no mushy-mush involved (which is also key for your resident skeptic).

 This dish was inspired by Ina Garten Balsamic-Roasted Brussels Sprouts.
 She made hers with pancetta and thick balsamic.
 But I love my Trader Joe’s Balsamic Glaze.
 It is super delicious and I don’t have to dirty any pots for reducing the balsamic.
-But if you can’t find a store bought Balsamic Reduction, just heat up 3 tablespoon of balsamic vinegar and reduce in half until thick and sticks to the spoon.
+But if you can’t find a store-bought Balsamic Reduction, just heat up 3 tablespoons of balsamic vinegar and reduce in half until thick and sticks to the spoon.

 Ina also used extra olive oil for roasting the sprouts with pancetta, but I skipped this step as the bacon produces enough fat.

-To make it quick, you will only need few, simple ingredients for this dish:
+To make these balsamic brussels sprouts, you will only need a few, simple ingredients for this dish:

 - Brussels sprouts;

 - Balsamic reduction

 What to serve these Balsamic Glazed Brussels Sprouts with